Machine Translation Quality Estimation (MTQE): Making MT More Meaningful

 - Turning a prototype into a production-ready system and training the final version of models for all supported language pairs.

-The Solution: Machine Translation Quality Estimation
+The Solution: Machine Translation Quality Estimation (MTQE)

 All the development and training culminated in the beta version of Memsource’s machine translation quality estimation feature.